Published on: November 07, 2022

 It is often said that editing is an invisible art.
 But that doesn't mean great editors should hide in the shadows.

 Shine a spotlight on great editing by submitting a nomination for the 2023 Tom Fairley Award for Editorial Excellence.
 You can nominate another editor or even yourself.

 The Tom Fairley Award is presented annually to an exceptional editor who played a significant role in the success of a project completed in English or French.

-The 2022 award recognizes an exceptional editor who played an important role on a project published in the 2021 calendar year.
+The 2023 award recognizes an outstanding editor on a project published in the 2022 calendar year.

 The cash award of $2,000 is made possible by Editors Canada and its generous donors.